Rune580/LethalCompanyInputUtils/README.md

 Thanks to @Boxofbiscuits97 for reworking most of the documentation

 # Changelog
-    0.3.0:
+All notable changes to this project will be documented here.

+The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [Unreleased]

+## [0.3.0]

 The only required parameter for the InputActions attribute is now only just the kbmPath, the rest are now optional.
 Should help improve DX.

-    0.2.0:
+## [0.2.0]

 Interactions for the kbm and gamepad bindings can now be set in the attribute.

-    0.1.0:
+## [0.1.0]

 Initial Beta Release.